Alexey Shchusev: Religious architecture (1900–1918)

 Upon returning to Saint Petersburg, Shchusev tried to set up an independent practice, but failed to find clients.
-His fortunes changed in 1901–1902, when his design for a new iconostasis for the main cathedral of the Kyiv Pechersk Lavra was noticed approvingly by fellow architects and the Orthodox clergy.
-He was appointed as a consultant to the Holy Synod, and soon had the chance to assist Mikhail Nesterov with the repairs to the poorly-built church in Abastumani.
+His fortunes changed in 1901–1902, when his design for a new iconostasis for the main cathedral of the Kiev Pechersk Lavra was noticed approvingly by fellow architects and the Orthodox clergy.
+He was appointed as a consultant to the Holy Synod, and soon had the chance to assist Mikhail Nesterov with the repairs to the poorly built church in Abastumani.
 Nesterov was impressed, and became Shchusev's patron.
 Shchusev's contracts with the Kharitonenko and von Meck families and the charity of Grand Duchess Elisabeth were, to varying degrees, the result of Nesterov's recommendations.
 In the course of a decade, Shchusev established himself as primarily a church architect, and quickly progressed from historic styles to the creation of his own proto-modernist style, blending Art Nouveau with the Russian Revival tradition.
 He did not have as much luck in getting lucrative residential and government contracts; his lay buildings of the period are scarce and, as a whole, are distinctly inferior to his churches.
 Shchusev's church murals, influenced by the works of Viktor Vasnetsov and Mikhail Vrubel, did not impress contemporary observers either.
 Alexander Blok complained that they were "neither bold, nor religious".

 In 1904, the Holy Synod entrusted Shchusev with the restoration of the ruined twelfth century church in Ovruch.
 Shchusev's controversial five-domed design in the Byzantine style was much debated by architects and preservationists, but was nevertheless approved for construction in 1907.
 Further debate followed; and in 1908 Shchusev was forced to submit a revised design, with the help of Pyotr Pokryshkin and Leonid Vesnin.
 From 1908 to 1911, the church was rebuilt, according to the revised design.

 In 1905, Shchusev was commissioned to design the new cathedral at the Pochayiv Lavra.
 The building, executed in Novgorod-Pskov medieval style, and starkly contrasting with its Ukrainian Baroque setting, was also completed in 1911.
 Thus, Shchusev joined the small circle of builders of very large structures during this time.

 The first building to display Shchusev's distinct style was the diminutive chapel at the grave of Natalya Shabelskaya in Nice (1904–1907).
 Although Shchusev clearly alluded to medieval Vladimir-Suzdal architecture, he carefully avoided rote stylization.
 Instead of merely copying his sources, he created his own free-flowing visual language.
 This approach, common in Art Nouveau and in the nascent modernism, was radically different from contemporary revivalist practice.
 Another personal touch, already present in the Pochayiv Cathedral, is the deliberate asymmetry of Shchusev's churches.
 One facade of the church may look perfectly symmetrical, while the other is distinctly irregular.
 According to Andrey Ikonnikov, in the beginning Shchusev merely imitated the irregularities of medieval churches, but soon went beyond what he found in historical sources and elevated asymmetry and irregularity to an almost grotesque level.